tfutils/tfenv/README.md

 ## Usage
 ### tfenv install [version]
-Install and use a specific version of Terraform.
+Install a specific version of Terraform.
 Available options for version:
 - `i.j.k` exact version to install
 - `latest` is a syntax to install latest version
 - `latest:<regex>` is a syntax to install latest version matching regex (used by grep -e)